 A Conversation with Warm Springs Tribal Elder Bruce Jim

 March 27 @ 7:00 pm - 8:30 pm

 Our High Desert Speaker Series continues with Warm Springs Tribal Elder Bruce Jim presenting on the history of the Warm Springs Tribe and their traditional land use in Oregon’s high desert.
 From important history and legends of his people to a discussion of ceded lands and treaty rights to restoration projects happening on tribal land today, Bruce’s talk will stitch past to present.
 Learn how Warm Springs tribal members are stewards of the land, fish, and wildlife across Oregon’s high desert and how ONDA collaborates with the Confederated Tribe of the Warm Springs on restoration work.

 Bruce Jim is of the Dock-Spus (Tukspush) people and is an elder of the Warm Springs Tribe.
 As a member of the Fish and Wildlife Committee of the Confederated Tribes of Warm Springs and a board member of the Columbia River Inter-Tribal Fish Commission, he is actively involved in restoration and stewardship of wildlife habitat on the Warm Springs Reservation, on Warm Springs ceded lands and elsewhere in the John Day River basin and the high desert.

 Doors open at 6:30 p.m. and the talk begins at 7 p.m.
+You are welcome to have dinner and drinks in the restaurant downstairs prior to doors opening.
 This event is free and open to the public.
 Space is limited and pre-registration is required.
-Registration will open one month prior to the event.
+REGISTER HERE.

 Find more events in our High Desert Speaker Series.